-COVID-19 has made itself known in every part of the country, with virtual school and social distancing becoming the norm.
+While coronavirus or COVID-19 has been quickly spreading throughout the country, schools are closed and many people are working from home and taking measures to practice social distancing or even social isolation.
 All of this time at the house provides the perfect opportunity to utilize your pool as an escape!
 If you’re concerned about how coronavirus affects spending time in the pool, we’re here to help answer your questions!
 Take a look and see why now is a better time than ever to escape to your backyard oasis.

 Frequently Asked Questions About Coronavirus and Your Pool

 Fortunately, you can rest assured that as long as the pool is well maintained, the answer here is no. The CDC has clarified the following on their website: